Detection Made Easy: Potentials of Large Language Models for Solidity Vulnerabilities

 While vulnerability detection is inherently complex with numerous factors that can influence and potentially limit the quality of solutions, this can significantly be improved with the advanced expressiveness and broad knowledge incorporated into state-of-the-art large language models (LLMs).
 Effective vulnerability detection requires a thorough and sophisticated understanding of different elements within the code, highlighting its importance as a key research area.
 Investigating this hypothesis is crucial for progressing in the field of vulnerability detection.
 Initial results, as presented in \cite{chen2023chatgpt, david2023you}, indicate that simple prompting techniques with the ChatGPT LLM did not yield significantly better outcomes compared to random prediction in the context of vulnerability detection.
 This insight underscores the value of specifically fine-tuning large language models (LLMs) for this task, suggesting it as a promising avenue for future research exploration.

 This paper presents \textit{SmartVD}, an efficient LLM-driven vulnerability detection framework for Solidity codes, which is developed by fine-tuning the pre-trained LLM, Codelama.
 To facilitate this fine-tuning, we introduce a carefully curated domain-specific class-balanced dataset, called \textit{VulSmart}.
 Our approach involves two key methods to enable a detailed and accurate assessment by the model: a) binary classification, which determines whether vulnerabilities exist within functions, and b) multi-class classification and generation, which identifies specific types of vulnerabilities along with its severity.
 This evaluative methodology is consistently applied to both traditional deep learning classification techniques and other popular LLMs under review, enabling us to perform a rigorous assessment on the effectiveness of \textit{SmartVD} in comparison to other pre-trained LLMs.
 We also attempt to understand how fine-tuning the LLMs on our labeled datasets affects the model's performance in this classification task.
-Finally, we conduct a manual review and alteration of selected code examples to uncover which features LLMs can and cannot recognize when predicting vulnerabilities.
+Additionally, we conduct a manual review and alteration of selected code examples to uncover which features LLMs can and cannot recognize when predicting vulnerabilities.
 Finally, we incorporate semantic structures into the LLMs to assess their impact on the models' effectiveness in detecting vulnerabilities.